 Certain coastal waters used for bathing and recreation are designated under the Bathing Waters Directive.

-A new classification system for bathing waters was introduced in 2015, with councils required to provide information on the more stringent standards during the bathing season, which runs from 15 May to 30 September each year.
+A classification system for bathing waters was introduced in 2015, with councils required to provide information on the more stringent standards during the bathing season, which runs from 15 May to 30 September each year.

 Each bathing water beach is given one of the following annual classifications:

 - Sufficient - the water meets minimum standards